angel-mora/web-static-lephucr/content/chatgpt_history/leader-development-strategies.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
-draft: false
----

-# Leader Development Strategies

-## ✅ TODOs

-## 📌 Summary
-How can I be a good leader and use those skill to land a senior rails dev despite I'm not very skilled just yet (6 years).
+summary: "\U0001F64B **You:**  How can I be a good leader and use those skill to land a senior rails dev despite I'm not very skilled just yet (6 years).
 I am currently improving my TDAH condition and want to keep improving despite feeling like have to get a dopamine shot (with pmo or weed) each time I need to focus in something though.
 I want to hack these behaviours to improve as a dev and land better salary.
   My main improvement opportunity I think is to be able to handle with frustration (particularly in weird bugs that require you to take a look at the code and formulate hyphotesis, like understanding the flow of a model from the db to a warehouse.
 Tracing down the issue blocks me very bad.
 Provide cognitive-behavioral advice.
-I have a good ergonomics in my office and a beautiful place to spend some time to relax
+I have a good ergonomics in my office and a beautiful place to spend some time to relax"
+draft: false
+---

+# Leader Development Strategies

 ## 🧠 Full Chat

+🙋 **You:**

 How can I be a good leader and use those skill to land a senior rails dev despite I'm not very skilled just yet (6 years).
 I am currently improving my TDAH condition and want to keep improving despite feeling like have to get a dopamine shot (with pmo or weed) each time I need to focus in something though.
 I want to hack these behaviours to improve as a dev and land better salary.
 My main improvement opportunity I think is to be able to handle with frustration (particularly in weird bugs that require you to take a look at the code and formulate hyphotesis, like understanding the flow of a model from the db to a warehouse.
 Tracing down the issue blocks me very bad.
 Provide cognitive-behavioral advice.
 I have a good ergonomics in my office and a beautiful place to spend some time to relax

+---

+🤖 **Assistant:**

 Becoming a good leader and advancing in your career as a senior Rails developer, especially when dealing with ADHD and seeking to improve focus and handle frustration better, involves a multi-faceted approach.
 Here are strategies encompassing leadership, technical skill enhancement, and cognitive-behavioral techniques to help you progress: